Ahmedgawish10/Ecommerce-Abrand-React-Firebase/README.md

 # React + TypeScript + Vite( in Progress)

-E-commerce Application with TypeScript, Firebase, and React Testing Library A dynamic eCommerce application developed with TypeScript, Firebase, and React, featuring user authentication, database management, and component testing.<br>
+This is an eCommerce application built with TypeScript, Firebase, and React.
+The project includes testing with React Testing Library to ensure component functionality and maintainability.
+Note: This is a work in progress, and additional features and refinements are actively being developed.<br>

 🚀 Features
 ---